 In construction, it is important to limit noise and sound transmission through walls.
 This is especially important in certain venues, such as movie theaters, concert halls, and hotels.
 Airports and other areas may also benefit from substantial noise reduction.
 Homes built on noisy streets or near interstate highways can also benefit from the reduced sound transmission.
 With the advent of more home theatre rooms, many builders are turning to complicated assemblies to achieve the soundproofing that their customers desire.

 Insulating Concrete Forms, (ICFs) can be used to construct nearly any type of building, and offer a wealth of benefits to the builder and the buyer.
 ICFs offer a substantial reduction in sound transmission and can quiet the noisiest environments.
 BuildBlock forms, with 5/8” drywall on both sides, can exhibit an STC rating of 54.
 The list below describes the sound abatement capacities of various STC ratings.
 These values, like R-values can vary due to the number of openings and the efficiency of windows and doors at mitigating sound transmission.

 Quiet and Comfortable

 Before building his ICF home, Fred lived in a wood-framed townhouse in Texas.
 His energy bills were high even after adding additional insulation and a new heat pump.
-He complained that “noise was also an issue”, so when he moved back to Indiana he was excited to remedy many of these issues with a new custom home.
+Fred complained that noise was also an issue, so when he moved back to Indiana he was excited to remedy many of these issues with a new custom home.

 During several conversations, we asked lots of questions and really wanted to know what really stood out over the years.
 The first thing he wanted to make sure we knew was that he was very satisfied with the finished product and the home has performed even better than he hoped.
 Very pleased with the end result and thoroughly impressed with ICFs ability to dampen sound, he went on to say: